 “The City Council is happy to see additional testing being made available to Hoboken residents,” said Council President Jen Giattino.
 “We all have learned the importance of additional testing to slowing down this virus.
 Thank you to Riverside Medical Group for working with Mayor Bhalla and the City Council.”

 The testing center will be open to Hoboken residents only, with proof of a utility bill or driver’s license required.
-Anyone without symptoms will not be eligible for testing.
 The test will be free for all Hoboken residents.
 If a resident’s insurance does not pay the cost of the test, the City of Hoboken will cover the cost, which is approximately $50.
 Once an appointment is secured, the resident can either have the testing done through a drive-through with a vehicle, or through a walk-in station.

 “I also extend my sincere thanks to Sgt.
 Montanez from our Office of Emergency Management and the Hoboken CERT Team for staffing our call center, Director Leo Pellegrini, Jersey City Mayor Steve Fulop, Caleb Stratton and Brian Aloia from my staff for helping facilitate the logistics of the testing center, and to the Hoboken City Council for authorizing the purchase of testing kits for Hoboken residents,” said Mayor Bhalla.